bglarkin/tallgrass_restoration_legacies/microbial_guild_taxonomy.md

 ![](microbial_guild_taxonomy_files/figure-gfm/lsap_filgu-1.png)<!-- -->![](microbial_guild_taxonomy_files/figure-gfm/lsap_filgu-2.png)<!-- -->

     ## $OTUs_n
-    ## [1] 136
+    ## [1] 139
     ##
     ## $Sites_n
     ## [1] 25

+Out of 2752 OTUs, 139 are in this group.
 Slightly more numerous than the wood saprotrophs, but similarly not abundant or numerous.
 Recall that when this group was rarefied in the guild, sampling depth was 297, or an order of magnitude less than what we have here.
 Several OTUs were lost.

 ``` r
 lsap_div <- calc_diversity(lsap$filspe)